scientific-python/devstats/README.md

 generate developer statistics and a developer statistics report for a specified project.

+## Data bundles & reports

+We make [regular data-bundle releases](https://github.com/scientific-python/devstats-data/releases) for several key scientific Python projects.

+We also build reports for this data, available at https://devstats.scientific-python.org

 ## OAuth key for accessing GitHub

 Per the [GitHub GraphQL API docs](https://developer.github.com/v4/guides/forming-calls/),